Policy types

 Not Protected policy

-A Not Protected policy doesn't enforce the existence of a valid Access Gateway application session.
+A Not Protected policy doesn't enforce the existence of a valid Access Gateway app session.
 This policy type is typically reserved for anonymous pages that don't require a user identification or are trusted for public consumption.

 No header attributes are sent to the back-end app when a Not Protected policy is applied.

-Protected rule policy
+Protected Rule policy

 Protected rules use regular expressions that draw on app attributes.
 The following example demonstrates a rule that uses the Groups attribute.
 When defining Protected rule resource matching expressions, ensure that all required attributes are previously defined.
 See Manage application attributes for details on adding app attributes.

-An Adaptive Rule policy extends the behavior of the Not Protected policy but provides all headers to the underlying app.
+An Adaptive policy extends the behavior of the Not Protected policy but provides all headers to the underlying app.

 Custom policy